urvin-compliance/caracal/README.md

     docx.style do
       type    :paragraph        # :paragraph or :table
-      id      'Heading1'        # sets the internal identifier for the style. name    'Heading 1'       # set the friendly name of the style. font    'Droid Serif'     # sets the font family. size    28                # set the font size. units in twips. base    'Normal'          # establishes from which style this style inherits attributes. next    'Normal'          # establishes which style follows the termination of the text run using this style. end
+      id      'Heading1'        # sets the internal identifier for the style. name    'heading 1'       # set the friendly name of the style. font    'Droid Serif'     # sets the font family. size    28                # set the font size. units in half points. base    'Normal'          # establishes from which style this style inherits attributes. next    'Normal'          # establishes which style follows the termination of the text run using this style. end